 It is not because I'm a wedding photographer that I'm saying you should have an engagement session.
 Besides the fact that you'll be freezing one of the happiest and exciting times of your life forever, there are a series of cool practical uses for your engagement photos, and in the end, you'll be happy you did it.

-By now, you are probably creating your wedding website if you haven't done it yet, and having your engagement photos posted on your website is an elegant way to announce your wedding plans.
+It's time to create your wedding website if you haven't done it yet.
+Having your engagement photos posted on your website is an elegant way to announce your wedding plans.

 From a wedding photographer's point of view, it will make an enormous difference in terms of wedding images outcome if you get to know your photographer before the big day.